by Texas Homesteader

 I made up the biscuit dough the night before since it’s much easier to roll out and cut the dough when it’s cold from the fridge.
 But when mixing in my ingredients I added about 4 ounces of cheese and 3 large minced jalapenos from the garden.
 Then the next morning I baked them up in my cast-iron skillet until they were golden brown.

 Personally I would have loved to have had just a little more jalapeno heat but RancherMan loved them the way they were.
-I served them to him on Father’s Day morning cut in half with a sausage patty and scrambled egg – breakfast fit for a king.
+I served them to him on Father’s Day morning cut in half with a sausage patty and scrambled egg.

 Homemade Country-Style Jalapeno-Cheese Buttermilk Biscuits